Fedorov-Artem/kaggle_OTTO/README.md

 ## Final formatting and submitting the results
 Little can be said abouth this notebook.
 I wrote the code in a way that it was possible to upload results for a single model or results for all the three models, to track improvements for each model on leaderboard.

+## Summary and what could have been done better
+I started working on the project about a month after the competition was launched and still managed to get into top 3% participants, well in the middle of the silver zone.
+That should be considered to be a fairly good result.
+After the competition, I've read all the posts of top teams members and understood that all of them used servers with way more RAM and GPU available.
+I worked solo and lost a competition to people who mostly worked in teams and had way more computational resourse.
+If all the time I spent trying to fit all the data into available memory could be spent on running additional experiments, I would have been be able to produce a better result.

+Having said that, no doubt that even with the resourse available I could have done better.
+I had enough memory to add much more features for carts and orders models.
+I could have run more notebooks in parallel and tried even more features, more types of co-visitation matrixes, more versions of w2vec models.
+I could have improved my carts and orders models by using some features I've only used for clicks model.
+For example, I haven't even tried features built for exact last aid in session for carts and orders models, and I haven't tried features built with any of click2click models for carts/orders.
+Then, there were several bugs in code that also a bit decreased the result.
+Then, there were all sorts of original co-visitation matrixes used by top teams, like a matrix that only counts first few aids in session, a matrix that counts last week's results, matrixes that separately count events before/after 2 PM.
+If I had a bit more time to think, probably I could have come to some of this ideas.
+Probably one of my mistakes was always trying to add additional counts instead of thinking about additional types of co-visitation matrixes.

 ## March 2023 upload to github.
-In March 2023, about a month after the competition, I decided to rewiev the code, add some comments, delete commented unused code and upload the notebooks to github.
+In March 2023, about a month after the competition, I decided to review the code, add some comments, delete commented unused code and upload the notebooks to github.
 At this point further improving recommendations was not my goal anymore.
 But while adding comments and reviewing the code I couldn't help making some changes.
 I fixed a few bugs, moved addidional fucntions to otto_common notebook, created a separate notebook with functions common to feature engineering, checked for ways to speed up the word2vec feature notebook, removed a few features that actually decreased model's performance, e.t.c.
-As a result not just the code became shorter
+As a result not just the code became shorter and clearer, but also the result have improved.